Refining the weighted subspace-search variational quantum eigensolver: compression of ans\"atze into a single pure state and optimization of weights: Introduction

 The structure of the paper is as follows.
-In Sec.~\ref{sec2}, we recap in more detail the VQD and SSVQE and their shortcomings.
-The latter motivates our approach which we then present on a conceptual level in Sec.~\ref{sec3}.
-In Sec.~\ref{sec4}, we discuss practical aspects, in particular, the implementation of our algorithm and compare its computational cost to those of other known algorithms.
-Numerical experiments are presented in Sec.~\ref{sec5} together with an analysis of the effect of noisy gates on our results.
-Additional technical details are presented in three Appendices.
+In Sec.~\ref{sec2}, we recap in more detail hybrid quantum-classical methods for excited states and their shortcomings.
+The latter motivates Sec.~\ref{sec3} where we present our approach on a conceptual level and compare its computational cost to other implementations of SSVQE.
+In Sec.~\ref{sec4}, we discuss practical aspects and present numerical experiments together with an analysis of the effect of noise on our results.
+Sec.~\ref{secw} presents our numerical analysis of the role of the weights on the quality of the eigenstates and eigenenergies when using a gradient-based algorithm.
+Additional technical details are presented in additional appendices.